department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/research-phases.md

 We will talk with the SMEs about what we want to do and get feedback from them on our research approach.
 The goal is **use the expertise of the SMEs to develop a safe and ethical approach for getting feedback on the harassment tool from Veterans**.

-We will also ask the SMEs for names of specific Veterans who they think might feel comfortable participating.
-We will also invite the SMEs (or a social worker) to observe the sessions with the Veterans they suggest so they can provide support during and/or afterwards as needed.
+We will also ask the SMEs for names of specific Veterans who they think might feel comfortable participating, and invite the SMEs (or a social worker) to observe the sessions with the Veterans they suggest so they can provide support during and/or afterwards as needed.
 See draft list of questions at the end of this document.

-### Phase 2: Usability Testing with Veterans (emid Oct; 60 min over Zoom)
+### Phase 2: Usability Testing with Veterans (mid Oct; 60 min over Zoom)
 After we have obtained buy-in from the SMEs and ideally some names or recommendations for Veterans to interview, we will work with Perigean to recruit the participants for usability test sessions.

 ## Information gathering from SMEs